7 Best Places to See Snow in Texas

 Texans looking for snow can head to the mountainous terrain of Lincoln National Forest in New Mexico.
 Seventy-five miles west of Roswell, this national forest encompasses high elevation landscapes, including the Sierra Blanca and the Sacramento Mountains.
 The mountain town of Ruidoso is a great gateway to the snowy landscapes, including the nearby Ski Apache resort.

-Other best ski resorts close to Texas can be found farther north in New Mexico.
+Other ski resorts in New Mexico can be found farther north, but still close to Texas.
 Santa Fe is surrounded by great places to ski and play in the snow.
 The adjacent Santa Fe National Forest is a mecca for cross-country skiing, snowshoeing, and other winter sports.
 For downhill endeavors, Ski Santa Fe is 15 minutes from the city.

 With the world-famous Summit County and several incredible ski resorts, the state of Colorado attracts winter enthusiasts from around the world.
 Texans heading to Colorado don't need to travel all the way to Breckenridge to enjoy the snow of Colorado.
 Across the New Mexico border, and a seven-hour drive from Amarillo, the mountain town of Pagosa Springs is a great basecamp to explore the San Juan Mountains.